lkw159159/CV/content/post/functional transcriptomics/index.md

   caption: 'RNAseq Analysis'
 ---

-For undergraduate course, I taught  a 5-week course on functional transcriptomics.
+For undergraduate course, I taught a 5-week course on functional transcriptomics (3/14 - 4/18).

 This course covered the fundamentals of R and Linux for bioinformatics, as well as RNA sequencing analysis and data visualization.